Yumi Uchiyama

 Yumi Uchiyama (内山 夕実, Uchiyama Yumi) is a Japanese voice actress affiliated with Office Osawa.

 Biography

 Uchiyama signed to Arts Vision and made her debut in 2005.
-However, she retired and got a job, when she was twenty while attending college and due to family circumstances.
-After three years away, she rejoined Arts Vision in 2010 and made her comeback with the dubbing role of Abbey in the overseas drama Let's Love Vampire delivered on BeeTV.
+However, she attended college and had family circumstances.
+After a five-year hiatus, she returned to Arts Vision and made her comeback with the dubbing role of Abbey in the overseas drama Let's Love Vampire delivered on BeeTV.
 The following year, she won the first regular role as Nagisa Tennōji in A Channel.
 In April 2017, it was reported that Uchiyama moved from Arts Vision to Office Osawa.

+Personal life

+Her husband is fellow voice actor Yūsuke Kobayashi, they had jointly announced their marriage through their official social media account on December 31, 2024.